-In order to develop an effective PPI intervention, we need to know which are the biggest challenges to recruitment, retention and PPI in surgical trials.
+In order to develop an effective PPI intervention, we need to know which are the biggest challenges to recruiting and keeping participants in surgical trials, and the biggest challenges to doing successful PPI.

-We are therefore inviting you to take part in a survey about your experiences of some barriers to recruitment and retention in UK adult surgical trials.
+We are therefore inviting you to take part in a short online survey about your experiences of PPI challenges in adult surgical trials.